getcarina/getcarina.com/_tutorials/2016-02-05-mumble-on-carina.md

 <W>2016-02-04 14:38:29.824 Object::connect: No such slot MurmurDBus::userTextMessage(const User *, const TextMessage &)
 ```

-To get the IP address and port, execute:
+To get the IP address and port, run the following command:

 ```
 docker port mumble
 ```

-This will output:
+This command displays the following output:

 ```
 64738/tcp -> 172.99.65.46:53453
 64738/udp -> 172.99.65.46:53453
 ```

-Take a note of the IP address and port, you will need it when connecting to the mumble server.
+Take a note of the IP address and port.
+You will need them when connecting to the Mumble server.

 This image has additional configuration options available.
-It is possible to configure a password to limit regular users connecting to the server, for example.
+For example, you can configure a password to limit regular users connecting to the server.

 ### Connect as SuperUser

-Install mumble client and add a new connection.
-Use the special username `SuperUser` and provide the SuperUser password previously supplied to the docker container.
-The password field will appear automatically when you type `SuperUser` as the username.
+Install the Mumble client and add a new connection.
+Use the special username `SuperUser` and provide the SuperUser password that you previously supplied to the Docker container.
+The password field appears automatically when you type `SuperUser` as the username.

 ![Connect for Setup]({% asset_path 2016-02-05-mumble-on-carina/connect-as-admin.png %})

-Once connected, you have access to all Mumble SuperUser permissions, and you can edit the server as you see fit.
+After you are connected, you have access to all Mumble SuperUser permissions, and you can edit the server as needed.

 ![SuperUser]({% asset_path 2016-02-05-mumble-on-carina/admin-window.png %})